 Somehow she had to extract herself from this dance.

 She dipped her knee to her swaggering suitor.
 “Your attentions are unexpected, sir.”

 “Really?”
 Daire’s fair brows met momentarily before his forehead cleared.
 “No matter.
 I shall teach you to enjoy them.”

 Just as if she really were a mare, to be tamed and schooled.

 The court formed a circle around the edge of the hall.
-He led Christal to its center.
+He led her to its center.
 The Royal Piper began to play.
-She returned Prince Daire’s bow as form dictated, then backed away to the farthest limit of the circle before he could say another word.
+Christal returned Prince Daire’s bow as form dictated, then backed away to the farthest limit of the circle before he could say another word.

-The air began slow and measured.
-She walked the perimeter, first clockwise and then counter-clockwise.
-The prince remained at the center but pivoted on his heels, keeping his face to her as she walked.
+The air began, slow and measured.
+She walked the perimeter, first clockwise and then counterclockwise.
+The prince remained at the center but pivoted on his heel, keeping his face to her as she walked.
 She watched him out of the corner of her eye, feeling as trapped as any mare in a pen.

 The piper picked up the pace.
 Prince Daire began to move outward in a slow spiral, tracking her progress, closing the distance between them.
-His royal birth had deprived the world of a consummate actor, because he embellished the simple steps until they were almost unrecognizable.
+His royal birth had deprived the world of a consummate actor.
+He embellished the simple steps until they were almost unrecognizable.